lxynox/mWebsite/README.md

 # mWebsite
-pesonal website mainly static HTML (blog with MySQL database) check the dev branch for the project.
+pesonal website mainly static HTML (blog with MySQL database) I am the dev branch of this project

 # introduction
 build on process, continue to update ......